-Now it is true that a 'command' style of instruction can also get passed on ... but it's useful to note that the command style of instruction is only 'effective', if you can call it that, in institutions like jails, the military and para-military organizations, where attendance is enforced with violence.
+Now it is true that a 'command' style of instruction can also get passed on ... but it's useful to note that the command style of instruction is only 'effective', if you can call it that, in institutions like jails, the military and para-military organizations, where attendance is often enforced with punishment, even violence.